watsang/udacity-datascience/p4-fraud-detection-enron/README.md

 ### Outlier Investigation
 Outliers and nonsense data are removed.
+Observations removed are:

-* `TOTAL`: Outlier and a result of transcribing the summary sheet.
+* `TOTAL`: Outlier and a mistake during transcription of summary sheet.
 * `LOCKHART EUGENE E`: Observation has only NaN values.
 * `THE TRAVEL AGENCY IN THE PARK`: Not a person.